openbmc/phosphor-state-manager/README.md

   object implements a limited subset of the host D-Bus interface.
   - CurrentHostState: Standby, TransitionToRunning, Running, Off, Quiesced
   - RequestedHostTransition: On
+- [drive][7]: The drive represents an individual storage device (NVMe/SSD) that supports power control.
+Drive instances are discovered at runtime through entity-manager.
+The drive can be `Ready` (powered on), `Offline` (powered off), or `NotReady` (transitioning). `Unknown` indicates the state has not been determined and `UpdateInProgress` indicates a firmware update is active.
+  - CurrentDriveState: Unknown, Ready, NotReady, Offline, Debug, UpdateInProgress
+  - RequestedDriveTransition: On, Off, Reboot, HardReboot, Powercycle
+  - Monitored systemd targets: obmc-drive-poweron\@.target,
+    obmc-drive-poweroff\@.target

 As noted above, PSM provides a command line tool, [obmcutil][5], which takes a `state` parameter.
 This will use D-Bus commands to retrieve the above states and